jhpyle/docassemble/_docs/template.md

 Remember that the [Python] code here is an [expression], not a block of code.
-If you want to use if/then/else logic in a cell, you will need to use the inline form of if/then/else:
+If you want to use if/then/else logic in a cell, you will need to use [Python]'s one-line form of if/then/else:

 {% include side-by-side.html demo="table-if-then" %}